DavisDevelopment/hx-quadtree/README.md

 ### Colliding object types

-Objects that will be checked for collisions, should implement one of the following interface:
+Objects that will be checked for collisions, should implement one of the following interfaces:

 - `Point`
 - `Rectangle`
 - `MovingPoint`
 - `MovingRectangle`
+- `Polygon`
+- `Circle`

 ```haxe
 import quadtree.CollisionAreaType;